MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 The incident report will require the following information:

-- Description: A detailed description of the issue you're facing, what you're observing, and any steps you have already taken to triage/understand the issue
+- **Description**: A detailed description of the issue you're facing, what you're observing, and any steps you have already taken to triage/understand the issue
-- Primary contact: A primary contact name and phone number in case we require more information
+- **Primary contact**: A primary contact name and phone number in case we require more information
-- Incident Severity: the severity of the incident, according to our severity definitions
+- **Incident Severity**: the severity of the incident, according to our severity definitions

 Once a report is filed, the Quantinuum team will be notified and will respond within the required SLA window.
 You will receive an acknowledgment of the issue once it has been received and the on-call engineer has been notified.
 The on-call engineer may request more information, or may call you at the contact number listed in the report depending on the severity.